 This help may include time devoted to collaborative work, technical assistance for modifying instructional materials, or common banks of resources.
 An environment that values and acts upon SPED teachers’ professional judgement can enhance inclusive practice and reduce dependence on personal sacrifice.

-Strategic Insight and Recommendation No. 3: Inclusive practice is fragile and difficult to sustain without systemic support
+Inclusive practice is fragile and difficult to sustain without systemic support

 SPED teachers' accounts underscore persistent challenges in procurement processes, infrastructure availability, and outdated approved resource lists.
 The limitations affected the SPED teachers’ ability to adequately meet the learners’ needs.
 In response, education leaders may want to revisit procurement and allocation systems to ensure flexibility while considering classroom experience.